The eye and ear also want something

 It could save a lot of unnecessary apps and clicking.

-In any case, you still have time to think about it until October 14, 2025, when support for Windows 10 ends.
-If you're still unsure, you can always come and try out the latest HP and Surface devices in our Experience Center!
+At least you still have time to think about it until 14 October 2025, when support for Windows 10 will end.
+If you're still in doubt, you can always have a go with the latest clients come and experiment in our Inspiration Centre!

 share this post: